 If you recognise issues in your company, advocate for change.
-Obviously, just pointing out a problem isn’t enough, the most productive thing to do is come up with a solution that works for everyone.
-Work together with women on your team – and ideally representatives of other minority groups too, to come up with different options.
+Obviously, just pointing out a problem isn’t enough.
+The most productive thing to do is come up with a solution that works for everyone.
+Work together with women on your team.
+Don’t stop there!
+Work as much as you can with representatives of other minority groups too, to come up with different options.

 Men have the power of the majority to advocate for better and more inclusive systems, women don’t have that power.
 So we need to work together to better support everyone!

-Be careful not to try to focus on any one woman’s specific situation or problems when advocating for change, as this may backfire and end up feeling patronizing even when well-intended.
+Be careful not to try to focus on any one woman’s specific situation or problems when advocating for change.
+This may backfire and end up feeling patronizing even when well-intended.
 Yes, you may have examples of specific women facing issues or barriers in the organisation, however, look at the bigger picture and at the system that enables that.
 I’m leaving some resources at the end of this post that will help you navigate this!

 5. Adopt a 50/50 mindset

-Generally speaking, 50% of the world’s population is male and 50% is female, so there should be equal opportunities for both genders.
+50% of the world’s population is male and 50% is female.
+There should be equal opportunities for both genders.
 This means thinking of equal representation in the workforce, equal treatment, recognition, access to opportunities, etc.